melaniehoff/Peer-to-Peer-Folder-Poetry/test.md

 ### Helpful Codes

 Install homebrew
-`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+- `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

 To remove (base) from bash prompt after installing Anaconda:
 - `conda config --set auto_activate_base False`
 - `source ~/.bash_profile`

+To change your computer's hostname (Mac)
+- sudo scutil --set HostName new_hostname
+- restart your computer

 To install Anaconda (Python 3.7+, 64-bit), follow the instructions for your platform here.

-Mac OS X: [go this page](https://www.anaconda.com/download/#macos), wait for the download to complete, and run the installer file.
+- Mac OS X: [go this page](https://www.anaconda.com/download/#macos), wait for the download to complete, and run the installer file.
 Choose all of the installer’s default options.
 To test your installation, open a terminal window and type “conda”, without quotation marks, and press enter.
 You should see a different list of arcane commands than those produced by typing “git”.

-Windows: [go to this page](https://www.anaconda.com/download/#windows), wait for the download to complete, and run the exe file.
+- Windows: [go to this page](https://www.anaconda.com/download/#windows), wait for the download to complete, and run the exe file.
 Choose all of the installer’s default options, except you should reject the suggestion to install Microsoft Visual Studio Code.
 (Again, we recommend editing text using Atom.)
 Test your installation by searching for “anaconda prompt” in your system.
 In the resulting terminal window, type “conda”, without quotation marks, and press enter.
 You should see a different list of arcane commands than those produced by typing “git”.